Social Icons

 A Need for a Better Homework System?

 Absolutely.
-The issue of teachers assigning homework using social media is occurring because they have no structured platform.
+The issue of teachers assigning homework using social media is happening because they have no structured platform.
 As a result, teachers struggle to assign and track homeworks.

 If it is not communicated through social media, parents often remain uninformed (or perhaps ignorant) about their children’s tasks.